Airborne Particle Communication Through Time-varying Diffusion-Advection Channels: Conclusion

 \begin{IEEEbiography}[{ }]{Fatih Merdan} completed his high school education at Kırıkkale Science High School.
 He received his B.Sc. degree in Electrical and Electronics Engineering from Middle East Technical University.
 He is currently pursuing his M.Sc. degree in Electrical and Electronics Engineering under the supervision of Prof. Akan at Koç University, Istanbul, Turkey. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Ozgur B. Akan} \textbf{(Fellow, IEEE)} received the PhD from the School of Electrical and Computer Engineering Georgia Institute of Technology Atlanta, in 2004.
-He is currently the Head of Internet of Everything (IoE) Group, with the Department of Engineering, University of Cambridge, UK and the Director of Centre for neXt-generation Communications (CXC), Koç University, Turkey.
-His research interests include wireless, nano, and molecular communications and Internet of Everything. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Ozgur B. Akan} \textbf{(Fellow, IEEE)} received the Ph.D. degree in electrical and computer engineering from Georgia Institute of Technology, USA, in 2004.
+He is currently a Professor in electronic and communication engineering with the University of Cambridge, U.K., where he leads the Centre for neXt Communications (CXC).
+He is also the Director of CXC, Koc¸ University, Turkiye.
+His research interests include wireless, space, quantum, and molecular communications. \end{IEEEbiography}